-The Family Guide to Special Education Services for School-Age Children was created to provide you with information about how New York City Public Schools (NYCPS) determines if a student ages 5 to 21 is eligible for special education services and how NYCPS provides special education services.
+The Family Guide to Special Education Services for School-Age Children was created to provide you with information about how the New York City Department of Education (DOE) determines if a student ages 5 to 21 is eligible for special education services and how the DOE provides special education services.
 If you are interested in learning about preschool special education services for children ages 3 to 5 with disabilities, refer to the Family Guide to Preschool Special Education Services.

-Whether your child attends a NYCPS school, charter school, a private or parochial school, or an approved home schooling program, this guide provides information on the special education process.
+Whether your child attends a DOE school, charter school, a private or parochial school, or an approved home schooling program, this guide provides information on the special education process.